nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Noise Factor (NF)
       The relation of the :term:`Signal-to-Noise Ratio (SNR)` in the device input to the SNR in the device output.

+   Non-Secure Processing Environment (NSPE)
+      One of the two processing environments when using Cortex-M Security Extensions.
+      When firmware is separated between NSPE and :term:`Secure Processing Environment (SPE)`, NSPE is used to store the application core firmware.
+      See :ref:`app_boards_spe_nspe` for more information.

    Non-volatile Memory (NVM)
       A type of memory that can retrieve stored information even after having been power-cycled.